sjpwait/Euromoney.QARecruitmentTest/README.md

 - The site to test is http://www.euromoneyplc.com/
 - Selenium Webdriver and NUnit must be used via Nuget packages.
 - Other useful Nuget libraries may also be used.
+- We have created blunk project with all Nuget packeges inside, so fill free to fork it.
 - Any browser can be used for the purpose of this task.